Back to all posts

 Resource scheduling software provides leaders with the intelligence they need for capacity planning - so they can match their workforce to the organization’s future commitments and direction of travel.

-It can also identify roles that are no longer needed, allowing for reskilling of staff or - in the worst case scenario - providing an evidence base for making redundancies.
+It can also identify roles that are no longer needed, allowing for staff reskilling or, in the worst-case scenario, providing an evidence base for making redundancies.

 Protecting profit margins